avcopan/electronic-structure-with-python-obsolete/README.md

 (see Shavitt and Bartlett *Many-Body Methods* for details).
 The permutation module supports arbitrary permutations of the form `P(i/jk|a/bc...)` as defined by Shavitt and Bartlett.

 Example codes and input files are provided.
-These can be run as `psi4 input.dat` with a recent version of the program, once this directory has been added to your PYTHONPATH (e.g. `export PYTHONPATH=/path/to/meinsum/`).
+These can be run as `psi4 input.dat` with a recent version of [psi4](https://github.com/psi4/psi4public), once this directory has been added to your PYTHONPATH (e.g. `export PYTHONPATH=/path/to/meinsum/`).